splunk/public-o11y-docs/sp-oncall/get-started/team-dashboard.rst

 Manual Incident Creation
 ----------------------------

 You can create a manual incident from the team dashboard by selecting :guilabel:`Create Incident` in the top right corner.
-For instructions, see :ref:`manual-incident-creation`.
+For instructions, see :ref:`manual-incident`.

 Incident War Rooms
 ----------------------------